 Keep in mind, as well, that if you rent through a major booking center such asthe central reservation operation of the nearby ski resort, you will likely pay a property management fee of 40-50% of rental receipts.
 You can get by with VRBO or AirBnB for a lower fee, but you will need to be prepared to be much more involved in each rental.

-You have time on your side.
 Prices on ski vacation homes can fluctuate significantly, as vacation homes are well-known for appreciating and declining in an exaggerated fashion compared to primary homes.
+The 2008 recession was especially painful for vacation home renters (and appealing for vacation home buyers).
 What makes this phenomenon worse is that inventory in ski towns often goes in fits and spurts.
 Attracting builders to town can be challenging given the remote locations and expensive cost of living.
 When builders arrive, though, they can often expand the housing stock pretty quickly, compared to what was there before.
 It is good to know exactly where your target ski area might be in that cycle.

 The broader point is that because of the exaggerated nature of value increases and decreases, it is important to know that your investment might not be as liquid as ideal.
 If your time horizon for owning is 10 years to indefinite, then you might have the right mentality for the vacation home.
 If you need the home to hold its value or appreciate, and then sell it when the kids go to college, you might be left holding the bag.